JoukePouke/Game-off-2023/README.md

 ## Overview

-Welcome to the README for "ExampleGameName1"!
+Welcome to the README for "Infinite Runner"!
 This document will provide you with essential information about our game, which is still in development.

 ## Game Information

-- **Title**: ExampleGameName1
+- **Title**: Infinite Runner
 - **Version**: 0.1.0 (Alpha)
 - **Developed with**: Godot Engine 4.1.2
 - **Genre**: [unknown]